nhewitt99/nhewitt99.github.io/_pages/about.md

 I am a Robotics PhD student at Oregon State University under the advising of [Dr. Kagan Tumer](http://web.engr.oregonstate.edu/~ktumer/).
 I received my B.Sc. in Computer Engineering from the University of North Carolina at Charlotte, *summa cum laude*.

 Current research interests involve continuous control in dynamic environments with multiple objectives.
 I work at the intersection of evolutionary, deep, and reinforcement learning.
 How can an agent learn in situations where their goals are poorly-defined, or rewards are sparse?
-How can it learn to make trade-offs on the fly?
+How can one learn to make trade-offs on the fly?
 What are the limits of a system's ability to adapt to changing environments and goals?
 I'm additionally interested in behavior space representations, neuroplasticity, and socially-conscious design.

-(While you're here, did you [contribute to Wikipedia's fundraising](https://donate.wikimedia.org) this year?)
+I enjoy backpacking, rock climbing, and reading [weird books](https://www.goodreads.com/review/list/141415479-nathan?ref=nav_mybooks&shelf=read).
+While I have your attention, have you [contributed to Wikipedia's fundraising](https://donate.wikimedia.org) this year?